 What happens after you’re nominated for an award?

 Nothing happens.
 No WordPress person is going to come and say, “You were nominated, and out of the 600,000,000 bloggers worldwide, your new blog is the best we’ve ever seen.”
 I say that because at first, I was so shocked to receive an award.
 I was so

 naive vain, that I wondered when someone was going to tell me that I’d actually WON!
 The experience is the nomination.
 The fact that another blogger likes you is the prize.

-I wish we did something like this with students so that they were not looking at the teacher to give all the praise.
-Students need learn to do a good job just to do a good job, and to appreciate EACH OTHER because they evaluate each other’s work and deem it valuable in some way.
+I wish we did something like this with students so that they were not looking for the teacher to give all the praise.
+Students need to learn to do a good job just to do a good job and to appreciate EACH OTHER because they evaluate each other’s work and deem it valuable in some way.
 Everybody can be the BEST something.